 The term “Job Description” somewhat explains itself doesn’t it?
-It simply means describing each and everything related to the Job.
-The main idea behind a Job Description is to lay out the information that’s related to everything in and around a certain job.
-Job Description plays a very important role in the Human Resource Industry.
+It simply means describing and everything related to the Job.
+The main idea behind a JD is to lay out the information that’s related to everything in and around a certain job.
+It plays a very important role in the Human Resource Industry.
 Because an Employer first makes a Job Description that consists of the specification of what he needs from a certain employee.
-After the Job Description is set, the hiring process starts on the basis of that Job Description.
-That’s the reason a Job Description is considered as a primary document when it comes to hiring or reviewing performances of prospective employees and employees respectively.
+After it is set, the hiring process starts.
+That’s the reason that it is considered as a primary document when it comes to hiring or reviewing performances of prospective employees and employees respectively.

 No one wants any confusion when it comes to employment, right?
-That why Job Descriptions are so important in any business.
-The Job Description gives clarity to both the employer and the employee when it comes to specifying what is required and expected from a particular job role.
+That why JDs are so important in any business.
+It gives clarity to both the employer and the employee when it comes to specifying what is required and expected from a particular job role.
 Job Descriptions are an important asset to any business because it not only helps in finding the most suitable candidate for a particular job but it also helps the employers while reviewing the performance of the hired employee.

-The main role of any Job Description is to make everyone aware of what is required and expected from an employee who’s carrying out any particular job.
-It makes the employees aware that how and on what basis they will be assessed.
-Nowadays, Job Descriptions play a much important and a wider role than just assisting in screening candidates for a particular job.
+The main role is to make everyone aware of what is required and expected from an employee who’s carrying out any particular job and also, makes the employees aware that how and on what basis they will be assessed.
+Nowadays, JDs play a much important and wider role than just assisting in screening candidates for a particular job.